 - Sample rate and bandwidth of the ADC

-The relative importance of the instrument's instantaneous bandwidth largely depends on the application.
-For example, generating a narrow-band FM signal requires only 200 KHz instantaneous bandwidth.
-However, generating and analyzing wide-band signals, such as IEEE Standard 802.11g (WiFi), requires at least 20 MHz of instantaneous bandwidth.
-Other applications such as spectral mask testing perform more quickly when the instantaneous bandwidth is significantly wider than the signal of interest.
-In the event that a spectral mask test requires more instantaneous bandwidth than the instrument provides, the instrument has to be re-tuned to acquire the frequency information in sections.
+The relative importance of the instantaneous bandwidth of an instrument is largely dependent on the application.
+For example, generating a narrow-band FM signal requires only 200 kHz instantaneous bandwidth.
+However, generating and analyzing wide-band signals, such as the IEEE Standard 802.11g (WiFi), requires at least 20 MHz of instantaneous bandwidth.
+Other applications, such as spectral mask testing, perform faster when the instantaneous bandwidth is significantly wider than the signal of interest.
+If the spectral mask test requires more instantaneous bandwidth than what the instrument provides, you must re-tune the instrument to acquire the frequency information in sections.

 4. Tuning Speed